tinajakob/Introduction-to-Python/README.md

-# Welcome to this introductory Python course!
+# Welcome to this introductory Python course for data scientists!

 ## Content
-This is a complete Python course based on interactive Jupyter notebooks.
-It covers the following topics:
+This is a complete Python course based on interactive [Jupyter notebooks](https://jupyter.org/).
+It is suitable for self-study or teaching and covers the following topics:

 * **Part 1: Introduction to the Python syntax** (3 lectures)
   - Basics and object types